ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Events are sent to the application or application-supplied code (e.g. framers, see {{framing}}) for processing; the details of event interfaces are platform- and implementation-specific, and may be implemented using other forms of asynchronous processing, as idiomatic for the implementing platform.
+Events are sent to the application or application-supplied code (e.g. framers, see {{framing}}) for processing; the details of event interfaces are platform- and implementation-specific, and can be implemented using other forms of asynchronous processing, as idiomatic for the implementing platform.